syedimaduddin/4-bit_Asynchronous_Up_Counter_using_Mixed-Signal/README.md

 ## Abstract

-In recent years, asynchronous counters have gained popularity due to their low power consumption and low noise emissions.
+Asynchronous counters have recently gained popularity due to their low power consumption and low noise emissions.
 Furthermore, they are used as frequency dividers, as divide-by-N counters.
-This project involves designing a 4-bit asynchronous up counter.
-The circuit will consist of T flip-flops, a multivibrator and an Analog to Digital Converter (ADC), used as an interface between digital and analog signal.
-The emphasis of the project is to design a mixed signal circuit of a 4-bit asynchronous up counter.
-The T flip-flops are for designing a digital circuit written in Verilog and the multivibrator is for designing an analog circuit.
+This project involves the design of a 4-bit asynchronous up counter using eSim and Ngspice tools.
+Specifically, it focuses on the development of a mixed signal circuit for a 4-bit asynchronous up counter.
+There are T flip-flops, a ring oscillator, an Analog to Digital Converter (ADC), and a Digital to Analog Converter (DAC) in the circuit.
+This design uses Verilog for the T flip-flops and Sky130 components for the ring oscillator.

 ## Reference Circuit Diagram